 Here is part 2 in the most informative article you will ever read on how to conserve your air while scuba diving.
 We go in depth with 12 tips and techniques that you can use to dramatically increase your bottom times by not running out of air so quickly.
 Click here and dive right in!

 Making Reservations to Scuba Dive in Cozumel is Easy with ScubaLuis

-Our self-service booking and reservations system is easy to use!
-Of course, we’re also available to answer questions or confirm available dates by phone, email or contact form, too!
+Making a reservation with ScubaLuis is easy!
+We’re available to answer questions and confirm available dates by phone, email or contact form, too!
 Please visit the Contact Page to send a form via the website or you can Email Me Here or call me directly at +52 (987) 564-3335.

 Part 1 of the most in depth article you will ever read on how to save your air while scuba diving!
 Are tired of being the first one to the boat because you are running out of air faster than everyone else?
 Maybe your dive buddies are calling you an air hog?
 Dive in for maximum bottom time.

 The PADI open water diver certification course consists of three essential pieces.
 After studying dive theory, and before diving in open water, you will learn and practice all of the scuba diving skills necessary to dive safely in conditions described as "confined water."
 Here's what you'll learn and how...

 Scuba diving is an incredible experience, but to get the most out of diving, it is essential to begin with an open water (OW) course.
 In part one of our series about becoming a scuba diver, we introduce you to the open water certification process and give you tips for getting the most out of your course.

 Divemasters are professional scuba divers tasked with the responsibility for planning dives and assisting divers.
 The Triple Sail Divemaster Training (DMT) program in Cozumel is a thorough course of practical experience and study, but to begin you must meet these requirements.